-The permanent campus of IIMN is being constructed at Dahegaon Mauza, MIHAN, 9 km from the Dr Babasaheb Ambedkar Nagpur International Airport.
+The permanent campus of IIMN is ready at Dahegaon Mauza, MIHAN, Nagpur, Maharashtra.
+It is 9 km from the Dr Babasaheb Ambedkar Nagpur International Airport.

 Built to cater to 600 students, the new 132-acre-campus has been designed to minimize the environmental footprint while facilitating learning both inside and outside the classroom.
 The campus will be developed in three phases.